 This section provides details about the ANN setup and training.
 Here, we constructed and trained a multilayer perceptron, which is a subcategory of feedforward ANNs that sequentially connects neurons between different layers.
-In a feedforward ANN information only gets propagated forward through the different model layers and is not directed back to affect previous 125 layers.
-An introduction to multilayer perceptrons is given in section 3.1.
-The output vector containing the labels (i.e., the binary cloud classifications) based on a colocated MLS-MODIS data set, and the features (i.e., the input matrix), which consist of MLS $T{\rm B}$ observations, are described in sections 3.2 and 3.3, respectively.
-The choice of hyperparameters, the training setup, and the validation results from the algorithm are provided in section 3.4.
+In a feedforward ANN information only gets propagated forward through the different model layers and is not directed back to affect previous layers.
+An introduction to multilayer perceptrons is given in Sect.
+3.1.
+The output vector containing the labels (i.e., the binary cloud classifications) based on a colocated MLS-MODIS data set and the features (i.e., the input matrix), which consist of MLS $T{\rm B}$ observations, are described in Sects.
+3.2 and 3.3, respectively.
+The choice of hyperparameters, the training setup, and the validation results from the algorithm are provided in Sect.
+3.4.

-The weights that connect the input to the output data are determined by the "Keras" library for Python (version 2.2.4; Chollet et al., 2015) with "TensorFlow" (version 1.13.1) as the backend (Abadi et al., 2016).
+The weights that connect the input to the output data are determined by the "Keras" library for Python (version 2.2.4;